-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, London is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, London isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in London are a mix of both white- and blue-collar jobs.
 Overall, London is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in London who work in office and administrative support (22.19%), food service (10.10%), and sales jobs (8.31%).

 In terms of college education, the citizens of London rank slightly lower than the national average.
 16.61% of adults 25 and older in London have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in London in 2010 was $18,327, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $73,308 for a family of four.